 What kinds of questions will you ask?

-For any personal visits, our staff will always identify themselves, show you their official ABS photo identification and clearly explain the information they are seeking and how this will be used.
+For any personal visits, our staff will always identify themselves, show you their official ABS photo identification and clearly explain the information they are seeking and how it will be used.

 Remember -The ABS will NEVER ask you to provide or confirm your bank details.

-If you are concerned, call us on 1800 246 878 and we will confirm your selection in the survey and the identity of the staff member who is contacting you.
+If you are concerned, you can call us on 1800 246 878 and we will verify your selection in the survey and the identity of the Interviewer who is contacting you.

 What happens if there are people in my household who don't speak English?